Latest Lagrange (LA) News Update

 TLDR

-2. New Graph Architecture & Unified Einsum Layer (September 2025) – Rebuilt core infrastructure for better reliability and merged linear operations for faster proofs.
+2. New Graph Architecture & Einsum Layer (September 2025) – Introduced a more reliable framework for distributed proving and unified linear operations.

 Deep Dive

-Overview: The team replaced the hybrid graph system with a new, in-house port-graph framework for clearer data flow and better testing.
-They also consolidated several linear operation layers into a single, configurable "Einsum" layer.
+The engineering team replaced the hybrid graph system with a new, in-house port-graph framework.
+This enforces clear data-flow connections, improving validation and parallelization.
+Simultaneously, they consolidated various linear operation layers (like Dense and MatMul) into a single, configurable "Einsum" layer.
+This simplification removes unnecessary computational padding and aggregates verification steps.

 Conclusion